Grounded Boeing plane churns up more turbulence at airlines

-DALLAS (AP) — The grounding of the Boeing 737 Max has lasted far longer and, as Southwest Airlines and American Airlines can attest, more expensive than airlines ever expected.
+DALLAS (AP) — The grounding of the Boeing 737 Max has lasted far longer and, as Southwest Airlines and American Airlines can attest, been more expensive than airlines ever expected.

 The CEOs of both airlines say they are talking to Boeing about compensation for damages running into the hundreds of millions — and counting.